 - config (dict) Configuration values for runner.
-If some values will be missing the default ones and from config file will be used. - Returns Config dict, which has only values essential for runner based on STAN-DALONE_EXECUTABLE_CONFIG_USED classmethod from_args(args)
+If some values will be missing the default ones and from config file will be used. - Returns Config dict, which has only values essential for runner based on STAN-DALONE_EXECUTABLE_CONFIG_USED classmethod from_avocado_config (kind, uri, args, config=None, kwargs) Creates runnable with only essential config for runner of specific kind.